For a brief YouTube preview of this hike, click here.

 There are at least two easy ways to exit the canyon in order to explore the dissected, juniper-dotted country to the south.
 Here I'll combine them into a single side trip.

-Just north of the sign, an eroding two-track drops into "Jaws Canyon."
-Follow that two-track to the bottom, then turn left (south) and walk up the sandy stream bed.
+About 40 meters north of where you reached the ridgeline, an eroding two-track drops into "Jaws Canyon."
+Follow the two-track to the bottom, then turn left (south) and walk up the sandy stream bed.
 About 150 meters upstream you'll encounter a memorial for Victor "Jaws" Bustamante.
 Why out here?
 Perhaps this was his favorite place for getting away from it all.
+When I first saw this monument in 2017 it was fairly elaborate, but it's slowly disappearing.

 If you continue up the sandy stream bed, at 34 deg.
 13.791 min.
 N, 107 deg.
 0.687 min W you'll find the perfect lunch spot.
 Here the stream has cut an alcove into the bedrock.
 The floor of the alcove is sandy and out of the wind; you can sit in or out of the sun as the weather demands.